 How do I know if my TEACCH workstation is working effectively?

 Look for students completing tasks independently without seeking adult help or becoming distressed.
-Successful workstations result in calm, focused behaviour and students naturally moving through their sequence of activities.
+Successful workstations result in calm, focussed behaviour and students naturally moving through their sequence of activities.
 If you notice frequent confusion, task avoidance, or requests for help, the system may need simplifying or the tasks may be too challenging.

 Can TEACCH workstations be used for children without autism?